-Fort Barrancas or Fort San Carlos de Barrancas is a part of the Pensacola forts area of the Gulf Islands National Seashore.
+Fort Barrancas, also called Fort San Carlos de Barrancas, is a part of the Pensacola, Florida, forts area of the Gulf Islands National Seashore.
 Located onboard the Pensacola Naval Air Station, the fort is protected by the National Park Service.

-Following Britain’s defeat of the French in the Seven Years’ War, in 1763 it exchanged some territory with Spain and took over West.
+Following Britain’s defeat of the French in the Seven Years’ War in 1763, it exchanged some territory with Spain and took over the West.
 The British used this site as a harbor fortification, building the Royal Navy Redoubt in 1763.
-More than a decade later, as enemies of the British, the Spanish joined the war against them in 1779 during the American Revolutionary War, though they never officially became American allies.
+More than a decade later, as enemies of the British, the Spanish joined the war against them in 1779 during the American Revolution, though they never officially became American allies.
 They took Pensacola in 1781 and built new fortifications on the bluffs — Bateria de San Antonio and the Castillo de San Carlos.

-During the War of 1812 between the United States and the England, the fort was the scene of the American victory at the Battle of Pensacola in 1814.
-It was fought between American forces commanded by General Andrew Jackson as well as some Indian allies, and the allied forces of the British, Spanish, and Creeks.
+During the War of 1812 between the United States and England, the fort was the scene of the American victory at the Battle of Pensacola in 1814.
+It was fought between American forces commanded by General Andrew Jackson and some Indian allies and the allied forces of the British, Spanish, and Creek Indians.

-When the United States purchased Florida from Spain in 1821 the U.S. Navy selected Pensacola Bay as the site for a United States Navy Yard.
-U.S. Army engineers made plans for the construction of new harbor defenses on the bluffs.
-In addition, the US developed plans for construction of additional harbor fortifications to protect this deepwater bay.
+When the United States purchased Florida from Spain in 1821, the U.S. Navy selected Pensacola Bay as the site for a United States Navy Yard.
+U.S. Army engineers made plans to construct new harbor defenses on the bluffs.
+In addition, the U.S. developed plans to construct additional harbor fortifications to protect this deepwater bay.
 Fort Pickens was completed on Santa Rosa Island in 1834, and Fort McRee was completed in 1839 to defend the pass to Pensacola Bay.
-The Spanish water battery was improved and Fort Barrancas was built over the ruins of fort San Carlos, between 1839 and 1844.
-It was strengthened to defend against both ships entering the harbor and attack across land.
-The Advanced Redoubt was built north of the fort, and a trenchline connected them.
+The Spanish water battery was improved, and Fort Barrancas was built over the ruins of Fort San Carlos between 1839 and 1844.
+It was strengthened to defend against both ships entering the harbor and attacking across land.
+The Advanced Redoubt was built north of the fort, and a trench line connected them.
 This system protected the Navy Yard to the east from infantry attacks.

 On January 10, 1861, Florida succeeded from the Union.
-A force of 50 United States Regulars under the command of Lieutenant Adam Slemmer, plus 30 sailors, occupied Fort Pickens on Santa Rosa Island.
-Rebel troops controlled all other installations in the area, but without Fort Pickens they could not effectively use the harbor.
+A force of 50 United States Regulars under Lieutenant Adam Slemmer, plus 30 sailors, occupied Fort Pickens on Santa Rosa Island.
+Rebel troops controlled all other installations in the area, but without Fort Pickens, they could not effectively use the harbor.
 To forestall bloodshed, the North and South negotiated a truce.
-The Civil War began in mid April, 1861.
+The Civil War began in mid-April 1861.
 Fort Pickens was reinforced while the Confederate Army of Pensacola (some 8,000 strong) held a position from Fort McRee to the Navy Yard.
 In September, Federals raided the Navy Yard, destroying the Confederate Schooner Judah.
-In October, Confederates raided the island, destroying the camp of the New York 6th volunteer Infantry.
-On November 22nd and 23rd, in an artillery duel, 5,000 shot and shell were exchanged.
+In October, Confederates raided the island, destroying the New York 6th volunteer Infantry camp.
+On November 22nd and 23rd, in an artillery duel, 5,000 shots and shells were exchanged.
 Neither side suffered extensively.
 A second bombardment on January 1, 1862, was ineffective in driving the antagonists from their defenses.
-In May, 1862, the Confederates pulled out of Pensacola and Union forces reoccupied all the harbor installations.
+In May 1862, the Confederates pulled out of Pensacola, and Union forces reoccupied all the harbor installations.
 Fort Barrancas saw no further combat.

 After the Civil War, stronger, rifled cannon and ironclad ships made masonry forts like Fort Barrancas outmoded.
-The fort was then used as a signal station, small arms range, and storage area by the Army until 1946.
-Newer weapon technology developed during World War II made coastal defense completely obsolete and Fort Barrancas was deactivated on April 15, 1947.
+The Army used the fort as a signal station, small arms range, and storage area until 1946.
+Newer weapon technology developed during World War II made coastal defense completely obsolete, and Fort Barrancas was deactivated on April 15, 1947.